PascalGraf95/proj-modular-rl-git/README.md

 *The following packages have successfully been used with this framework.
 Other versions might cause errors.*

 - ### CUDA
-  - **Option 1**:
-    - Cuda Version: 10.1.X (in combination with tensorflow 2.3.X)
-    - CuDnn Version: 7.6.X (corresponds to the Cuda version, see: https://www.tensorflow.org/install/source)
-  - **Option 2 (Updated 17.10.2022):**
 - Cuda Version: 11.8.X (in combination with tensorflow 2.10.X)
 - CuDnn Version: 8.6.X (corresponds to the Cuda version, see: https://www.tensorflow.org/install/source)

-*Warning: Utilizing Option 2 with Windows 10 might lead to occasional 'Optimization loop failed' warning messages which do not seem to affect performance.*
+*Warning: Utilizing TF2.10.X with Windows 10 might lead to occasional 'Optimization loop failed' warning messages which do not seem to affect performance.*

 - ### PIP
-  - ray: 1.11.X -> NOTE: 2.0.X also works and enables debugging (set `ray.init(local_mode=True)`).
+  - ray: 2.0.X enables debugging (set `ray.init(local_mode=True)`).
 However, on Windows 10 this might throw 'Windows fatal exception' errors that DO NOT affect performance or executability.
-  - **Option 1**:
-    - tensorflow: 2.3.X
-    - tensorflow-probability: 0.11.X (corresponds to tensorflow version)
-  - **Option 2**:
+  - **Tensorflow**:
     - tensorflow: 2.10.X
     - tensorflow-probability: 0.18.X (corresponds to tensorflow version)

 ## Features
 - ###Interfaces:
-  - Unity MlAgentsV18
+  - Unity MlAgentsV20
   - OpenAI Gym
 - ###Learning Algorithms:
   - **Deep Q Learning / Deep Q Network (DQN)** with several extensions